Biden and Trump vie to project authority, making for a tense transition

 But inside the White House, the mood has darkened and a sense of fatalism has engulfed much of the staff.
 White House communications director Alyssa Farah resigned Thursday, a tacit admission that Trump had lost the election.

-Even senior staffers are starting to move on, sending a steady stream of resumes to Republican firms.
+Even senior staffers are starting to move on, sending a steady stream of résumés to Republican firms.
 But Trump officials who were especially combative on Twitter are viewed as “pretty toxic,” said one Republican operative, and are being advised to seek work in less political venues first, providing a sort of cooling-off period.

 That deflated atmosphere, along with the large number of staffers working from home, has created a silent mood at a traditionally frenzied White House.